adivijay04/ROS_exercise2/README.md

 # Problem Statement of Exercise 2
 1.Create a package exercise2

 2.Create a ros service to compute sum of n integers.
-Create required nodes and srv, msg files as you see fit
+Create required nodes and srv, msg files as you see fit.

 3. diagnose the service using ros command line tools.